 Arrival & Departure

-Our adventure ends in Brussels late morning on our final day.
-You can easily take a return train to Bruges or wherever your next adventure lies!Book Now
+Our adventure ends in Brussels mid afternoon on our final day.
+You can extend your stay in Brussels, hop on a return flight home, or easily take a train wherever your next adventure lies!Book Now